dzhuang/django-galleryfield/docs/source/intro.rst

 - Currently, no actual delete of image model instance will be done through the web UI.
-  However, as each image saved as an image model instance, we propose a workaround strategy to identify and delete the `orphan` images instances (see in FAQ).
+  However, as each image saved as an image model instance, we propose a workaround strategy to identify and delete the `orphaned` images instances (see in FAQ).

 - There's no direct way to add an image in a gallery to another gallery through the web UI, although the data models allow doing so.